Krishnag09/customer_service_scheduler/README.md

 - load  http://127.0.0.1:5000/api/hello to test response.
 - project comprises of three endpoints namely provider schedule post, client appointment request post and appoinment validation with expiry.
 - Flask has been used as the python framework.
-- logic for slots comprises of breaking providers schedule into 15 mins slot with index, checking for the same during client appointment request and then removing if available and validated.
-- saving data between schedule request and validation been implemented using a key value pair in redis.
-- generated JSON token(also sent as part of request validation email) have been used as the key for above.
-- JSON files have been used to store providers and clients data as temp soln.
+- Redis has been used to store and update various data structures used as queue and counters.
-- next step would be to create config files, break up resources into different files before adding tests for  positive/negative scenarios.
+- For current scope, JSON is used to store customer data.

 ## Installation